(More pictures are here)

 The Computer(Copyright © 2016 Piero Scaruffi)

 Significant theoretical progress had been made in the theory of computation.
-In 1936 the Cambridge University student Alan Turing wrote one of the most influential papers of all times: "On Computable Numbers, with an Application to the Entscheidungs Problem" (published while he was visiting Princeton University).
+In 1936 the Cambridge University student Alan Turing wrote one of the most influential papers of all time: "On Computable Numbers, with an Application to the Entscheidungs Problem" (published while he was visiting Princeton University).
 This thought experiment is about a machine capable of performing logical reasoning by manipulating symbols (like a mathematician does), which came to be known as a "Turing machine".
 He then described the "universal Turing Machine", capable of simulating any Turing machine by reading a symbolic description of the Turing machine to be simulated.
 It was a purely abstract concept, but it proved the feasibility of a machine capable of solving all problems; in technical words, a "programmable" machine.

 In 1937 Claude Shannon at the MIT finished his thesis titled "A Symbolic Analysis of Relay and Switching Circuits", that showed how electronic circuits could implement Boolean algebra.